Inspired by Ernest’s PKM, I wanted to examine my own learning system. Here is the visualization of my learning system.

 It also benefits a lot.
-At least when I did wrong, I got feedbacks.
+At least when I did wrong, I got feedback.

 It’s a long funnel.
-You may notice the squares starts large and ends small.
-The things I can publish are few I constantly thinking and discussing.
+You may notice the squares start large and end small.
+The things I can publish are a few I constantly thinking about and discussing.

-Here is 6 ways of learning.
+Here are 6 ways of learning.
 You can change the numbers and you probably will still find one.

 I accidentally realized that my learning style involves interacting with people.
 When talking to people, I need to be clear on what I’m saying.
 People ask me questions that help me gain new insights or identify gaps in my understanding.

 Now, AI can be the “people.”
-AI is good to give me feedback and help me clarify what I say.
+AI is good at giving me feedback and helping me clarify what I say.

 Feedback is a gift.
 I like to have feedback after things happen.
-I don’t mind people tell me what I was wrong.
+I don’t mind people telling me what I was wrong.
 Yes, sometimes I feel frustrated.
-I know how to turn in into the power to make it better.
-If the intention is to make things better when people give me feedback, I don’t feel frustrate.
+I know how to turn it into the power to make it better.
+If the intention is to make things better when people give me feedback, I don’t feel frustrated.

 Retro.
-Re-examine how things happen usually help.
+Re-examining how things happen usually helps.
 Many times I find out why and when things went wrong and how can I do better next time.

 Find out your learning style can help you learn much better.